Facebook

 • Safety locking mechanism to protect the blades.

-• Work for a variety of indoor and outdoor gardening tasks.
+• Work on a variety of indoor and outdoor gardening tasks.

 Cons